rdcabral/rick-and-morty-random/README.md

-# Rick And Morty Random
+# Random characters from Rick And Morty
 Showing random characters from Rick and Morty using vanilla js